adpushup/ApMobileSDKDemo/README.md

     </manifest>
     ```

-4. Change your app’s Application Class with ApMultidexApplication.
+4. Change your app’s Application Class with ApApplication.

     ```xml
     <manifest>